 online with the application form.
 The online application form includes

 detailed instructions for all the items describe below.
-You can also download the instructions in PDF format.
+You can also download the instructions.
 Please read the instructions carefully before filling out the application.

 who wish to take courses without matriculating (nondegree or visiting students) and